paolochiodi/resizer/README.md

 Resizer
 =====

-Resize is a thumbnail generator and image resizer for node with a transform stream interface.
+Resizer is a thumbnail generator and image resizer for node with a transform stream interface.
 Its goal is to be simple and fast.
 Current implementation is based on GraphicsMagick.